klayu/hb_beacon/content/en/blog/introverts-at-risk.md

 **ISFJ**

+{{<

+leftbanner src="/images/cc1.gif"

-One way ISFJs can lose out is by paying too much attention to the present status of problems and failing to seek options for a satisfactory solution.
-They can see the present clearly but not the possibilities for the future.
+text1="One way ISFJs can lose out is by paying too much attention to the present status of problems and failing to seek options for a satisfactory solution."

+text2="They can see the present clearly but not the possibilities for the future."

+>}}

 Thus, they may get stuck in ruts and unable to find a way out.
 They focus on past negative experiences and apply them to the present problem.
 If, for example, the car is making a strange noise, they may remember a time when they threw a rod on an old automobile and assume that the same disastrous breakdown is about the occur, when actually a broken fan belt may be the only problem.

 ISFJs attend to plan excessively.
 They want things to go a certain way and become discouraged if they turn out to be wrong.
 If things proceed satisfactorily, they may waste time looking for another potential problem.
 For example, they may get to an outdoor concert an hour in advance to find a good seat, and then, while they are waiting, worry about the chances of rain.